binarygamura/SigThing/README.md

 Please note that this software is work in progress and might not run on your operating system or hardware.

 ## Licence
-This is free software!
+This Free software!
 Dont blame me, if this app kills your hardware, software, your cat or even your familiy.
 I warned you!
+I use media and stuff from other people:

+- Text Message Alert 5 Sound from Daniel Simion, taken from [soundbible](http://soundbible.com/2158-Text-Message-Alert-5.html)
+- Awesome Free Icon Set from [fatcow](http://www.fatcow.com/free-icons)